From BR Bullpen

 Eovaldi had won a spot as the Marlins' number 2 starter in spring training in 2013 but was felled by a shoulder injury on the eve of opening day and had to start the year on the disabled list.
 He was only able to return on June 18th, but proved to be extremely solid from that point forward, even if wins were hard to come by.
 On August 10th, he had an excellent 3.19 ERA in 9 starts, but only a 2-2 record to show for it.
 That day he lowered his ERA even further with 7 shutout innings against the Atlanta Braves, who were on a 14-game winning streak, but he left with the ballgame still scoreless and did not get credit for the Marlins' 1-0 win on a 9th-inning run.

 On December 19, 2014, he was traded to the New York Yankees along with Garrett Jones and Domingo German for Martin Prado and David Phelps.
 The Yankees had bet that because of his good stuff, he could have much better results than what he had shown so far if given solid support, and they were proved right in 2015.
-In spite of an ERA over 4.00, he had the best winning percentage in the American League, at 14-3, when he was placed on the disabled list on September 7th, the latest in a string of health issues by members of the team's starting rotation.
-His record gave him the highest winning percentage in the American League at .824, an ironic result, given his career winning percentage had been an awful .300 entering the season
+In spite of an ERA over 4.00, he was 14-3, when he was placed on the disabled list on September 7th, the latest in a string of health issues by members of the team's starting rotation.
+His record gave him the highest winning percentage in the American League at .824, an ironic result, given his career winning percentage had been an awful .300 entering the season.
+He also distinguished himself with the velocity of his pitches during the season: he had the highest average fastball velocity among all major league starting pitchers, as well as the most pitches over 100 mph, and he also threw the fastest pitch by anyone not named Aroldis Chapman, a fastball clocked at 101.6 mph.
+Chapman was in an other-worldly category, having registered the top 77 fastest pitches thrown that year.

 Notable Achievements